willc/buncombe-tax-appeal/README.md

 # Buncombe County Property Tax Appeal Tool

-A free alternative to paid comp-report services ($99+).
+A free alternative to paid comp-report services.
 Pulls comparable sales directly from Buncombe County's public GIS data, scores them by similarity to your property, and generates a self-contained HTML report with:

 - **Comparable sales table** — filtered, deduplicated, ranked by similarity score
 - **Assessment ratio analysis** — shows assessed ÷ sale price for each comp; flags properties assessed above their sale price